 When I accepted this answer, I didn't give myself a chance to grow into a better version of myself.
 The result: my past became my present, became my future . . .

 . . .
 Until I got coached.
-I acquired the skills to feel my feelings; and to question my thoughts that were just reporting the news . . . the thoughts that were creating every result I got.
+I acquired the skills to feel my feelings; and to question my thoughts I treated as reporting the news . . . the thoughts that were creating every result I got.
 Why is it so important to learn how to do this?

 The truth is this: Every moment is another chance to decide and create who we are.
 Every.
 Single.
 Moment.